amotornenko/Cumulants-CE/README.md

 The example is provided in the **example.py** file and furhter documentation therein.
 This example code can be run as:

 ### python example.py
+Please note that python version should be >= 3.6
 ## Python modules/libraries/bindings needed

 - sympy